Russian cruiser Oleg: Russo-Japanese War

 Under the command of Admiral Oskar Enkvist, Oleg was part of the Russian Second Pacific Squadron, which sailed from the Baltic Sea around the world to relieve the Japanese blockade of the Russian Pacific Fleet at Port Arthur during the Russo-Japanese War.
-The squadron engaged Japanese Admiral Togo Heihachiro’s Combined Fleet at the Battle of Tsushima on 15 May 1905.
+The squadron engaged Japanese Admiral Togo Heihachiro's Combined Fleet at the Battle of Tsushima on 15 May 1905.
 During the battle, Oleg was damaged, but managed to escape and, together with the cruisers Aurora and Zhemchug reached the protection of the neutral port of Manila, where she was interned to the end of the war.

 After returning to the Russian Baltic Fleet, Oleg was refitted and her torpedo nets removed.)
-On 27 September 1908, she ran aground off Cronstadt.
+On 27 September 1908, she ran aground off Kronstadt.
 She was refloated on 4 October with assistance from the tugs Forwards, Meteor and Vladimir.
-She was taken in to Cronstadt for repairs, which were completed in December.
+She was taken in to Kronstadt for repairs, which were completed in December.